 My experience goes like this: as a baseball pitcher, I had a torn labrum, rotator cuff, and biceps tendinitis from my years of play.
 After over a year of trying non-surgical alternatives, we opted to repair all of these injuries.

 Most people who choose arthroscopic shoulder surgery will be getting one or more of these three injuries repaired.
 Other reasons for undergoing this surgery may include general shoulder instability, arthritis inflammation, or bone spurs.

-This article is not intended diagnose or cure any of these illnesses; it is just one person's experience, along with anecdotes from others.
-If you find the following information to be useful, or even if you don't, please let me know in the comments section, below.
+This article is not intended to diagnose or cure any of these illnesses; it is just one person's experience, along with anecdotes from others.
+If you find the following information to be useful, or even if you don't, please let me know in the comments section below.
 Maybe I can add information to make things more accurate.

 Note: I will not be addressing total shoulder replacements, or injuries so severe that they require "open surgery," because I haven't experienced those procedures.